rapyuta-robotics/rapyuta-io-docs/hugo/content/pricing-support/pricing/billing-usage.md

 * The **NEXT BILLING DATE** is the date when the credit card will be charged towards the payment of the final bill including taxes.
 * The **PLAN** displays the plan you have subscribed to.
 * The pie chart provides you insights into the relative component of any *additional usage charges* and *standard subscription charges*.
-Additional usage indicates the count of additional devices, users, cloud deployment hours, device deployment hours, and volume deployment hours.
+Additional usage indicates the count of additional devices, users, cloud deployment hours and volume deployment hours.

 ## Payment Method
 The admin of an organization can **add multiple credit cards** to the organization's billing account.
 But, only one credit card is made the **primary** or **default** card, which is used to charge the subscription fee and additional amount for using rapyuta.io resources.